awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-RUM.md

 **Performance considerations**

 This section discusses the performance considerations of using CloudWatch RUM\.
-+ **Load performance impact**— The CloudWatch RUM web client is loaded into your web application asynchronously from a content delivery network \(CDN\)\.
++ **Load performance impact**— The CloudWatch RUM web client can be installed in your web application as a JavaScript module, or loaded into your web application asynchronously from a content delivery network \(CDN\)\.
 It does not block the application’s load process\.
-CloudWatch RUM is designed for there to be no detectable impact to the application’s load time\.
+CloudWatch RUM is designed for there to be no perceptible impact to the application’s load time\.
 + **Runtime impact**— The RUM web client performs processing to record and dispatch RUM data to the CloudWatch RUM service\.
 Because events are infrequent and the amount of processing is small, CloudWatch RUM is designed for there to be no detectable impact to the application’s performance\.
 + **Network impact**— The RUM web client periodically sends data to the CloudWatch RUM service\.
 Data is dispatched at regular intervals while the application is running, and also immediately before the browser unloads the application\.
 Data sent immediately before the browser unloads the application are sent as beacons, which, are designed to have no detectable impact on the application’s unload time\.